rswhipple/java_mastermind/README.md

 ```

 ## Playing with the Dynamic CLI
-1. The game starts with the main menu offering various options:
+1. The programs starts with the main menu:
    * Game Settings: Customize gameplay by adjusting the number of players, rounds, code length, feedback type, or choose to set your own custom code.
    * Leaderboard: View the top players based win rates.
    * Start New Game: Begin a fresh game session with the selected settings
-   * ... more options ...
+   * More Options ...
 2. Create a Player name to track your results.
 4. `#` + `enter` at any point to see the Main Menu.
 4. `ctrl c` + `enter` at any point to trigger a clean shutdown.